ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 * payload: "String"

-The value of the payload is the Base64Url Encoded string containing the unsigned form of the JSON vCon.
+The value of the payload is the Base64Url Encoded string containing either: the unsigned form of the JSON vCon; or the gzipped unsigned form of the JSON vCon.
 The general construction of the payload string value is described in section 7.2.1 of [JWK]

 * signatures "Signature\[\]"